Hooks

 Adjusted amounts - using hooks to change amountCalculated.

-Remember that pool liquidity operations like swap, addLiquidity and removeLiquidity signal to the Vault the entries on the credit & debt tab.
+Remember that pool liquidity operations like swap, addLiquidity and removeLiquidity signal to the Vault the entries on the credit and debt tab.
 These entries can either be calculated as part of custom pool implementations or pools in combination with hooks.
-Both have the capability to determine the amount of credit & debt the vault adds to the tab.
+Both have the capability to determine the amount of credits and debts the vault adds to the tab.

 The reason hooks also have this capability is to change amountCalculated for existing pool types from established factories.
 This allows for more fine-grained pool tuning capabilities in after hooks.
 Vault-Pool-Hooks relation